Wills, Trusts & Probate

 What is the difference between a will and a trust?

-A will is a legal document that specifies how your assets will be distributed after your death and can appoint guardians for minor children.
-It goes into effect only after you pass away.
-A trust, on the other hand, is a legal arrangement that can manage and protect your assets during your lifetime and after your death, often helping to avoid probate.
-Trusts can provide more control over asset distribution and may offer benefits such as privacy and potential tax advantages, but they typically involve more complex setup and management than wills.
+A will is a document that specifies how you want your assets distributed after your death and can name guardians for minor children; it takes effect only after death and generally goes through probate.
+A trust is a legal arrangement that can hold and manage assets during life and after death, often allowing for transfer of certain property outside probate.
+Trusts can provide more control over timing and conditions of distributions and may offer greater privacy for some assets, but they also involve additional setup and ongoing administration.
+Deciding between a will and a trust depends on goals, asset types, and whether avoiding probate or managing distribution timing is a priority.

-Do I need a lawyer to prepare my will?
+Do I need a lawyer to prepare a will in California?

 What happens if I die without a will in California?

-What should I do if I cannot physically sign my will?
+What if I cannot sign my will myself?